DigitalByAli/DOCSY/src/essentials/database.md

 # Database

-The database class is only available through page classes and is responsible for creating and deleting models.
+The database class is only available through page classes (*through `this.database`*) and is responsible for creating and deleting models.

 ## Accessing the database object